andrew/ultimate-awesome/README.md

 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.
 - [awesome-phoenix](https://github.com/samrocksc/awesome-phoenix) - Awesome List for Phoenix.
 - [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.
+- [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
 - [awesome-lnbits](https://github.com/cryptoteun/awesome-lnbits) - Awesome projects build on LNBits.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.
+- [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation (AC) & Mixture of Experts (MoE).
 - [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
 - [awesome-coding-places](https://github.com/OpenMogaco/awesome-coding-places) - Awesome Coding Places.
-- [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
 - [Awesome](https://github.com/Am0rphous/Awesome) - Awesome collection of resources 😎 Work in progress🔥.
 - [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-expat](https://github.com/marceloboeira/awesome-expat) - :earth_americas: A curated list of resources for expats.
 - [awesome-ibmcloud](https://github.com/victorshinya/awesome-ibmcloud) - A curated list of awesome IBM Cloud SDKs, open source repositories, tools, blogs and other resources.
-- [awesome-Large-MultiModal-Hallucination](https://github.com/xieyuquanxx/awesome-Large-MultiModal-Hallucination) - 😎 up-to-date & curated list of awesome LMM hallucinations papers, methods & resources.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [awesome-3D-point-cloud-attacks](https://github.com/cuge1995/awesome-3D-point-cloud-attacks) - List of state of the art papers, code, and other resources.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
+- [awesome-agents](https://github.com/kyrolabs/awesome-agents) - 🤖 Awesome list of AI Agents.
 - [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
 - [awesome-prismic](https://github.com/prismicio/awesome-prismic) - A curated list of awesome things related to Prismic.
 - [made-in-indonesia](https://github.com/rujukan/made-in-indonesia) - Curated list Open source software made by indonesian. 🇮🇩 Project Perangkat lunak sumber terbuka yang dibuat oleh orang indonesia.